 Tailoring consists of way more than simply hemming the pants.
-Understanding the basics of tailoring will help you discern the proper fit and how to work with your tailor to get the perfect fit.
+Understanding the basics of tailoring will help you discern the proper fit and how to work with your tailor to get the perfect fit for a great look.

 How to Tailor a Suit

 Whether you need a new suit for a job or an event, you will need to get it tailored by a professional to accentuate your features and get the most bang for your buck.
 So, the obvious question is: Where do you go?
 And, what will the tailor do to your new suit?